COVID-19 public health information from the US CDC |

 Many U.S. government agencies are working to improve the health of the world's population, particularly those living in low- and middle-income countries.
-Under the Global Health Initiative (GHI), there is a concerted effort to improve coordination across U.S. agencies to increase efficiencies and align investments with recipient country priorities and with other donors, with the aim of making programs sustainable.

 Department of Defense (DoD)